diagrams/diagrams-doc/doc/manual.rst

 ::

-> type D v = Diagram NullBackend v
+> type D v n = Diagram NullBackend v n

 `NullBackend` is a "backend" which simply does nothing: perfect for use in cases where GHC insists on knowing what backend to use but